Statement of Contributions to the Canada Pension Plan

 The Canada Pension Plan (CPP) uses a Statement of Contributions to keep a record of your pensionable earnings and your contributions to the Plan.
 Your statement shows your total CPP contributions for each year and the earnings on which your contributions are based.
 It also provides an estimate of what your pension or benefit would be if you and/or your family were eligible to receive it now.

 Check the accuracy of your statement, particularly your name, address, date of birth and pensionable earnings and contributions.
 You should compare these amounts to any previous T4 tax information slips.
-If you disagree with any of the figures, contact us immediately.
+If you disagree with any of the figures, contact Canada Pension Plan immediately.
 A discrepancy could affect the amount of your future CPP benefits, including the post-retirement benefit.

 How do I get a copy?

 You can visit My Service Canada Account to view or print a copy of your Canada Pension Plan (CPP) Statement of Contributions, at your convenience.

 You will not be able to view your CPP Statement of Contributions using My Service Canada Account if:

 - you worked in Quebec and at least one other province and currently reside in Quebec: or